dfreelon/pyktok/README.md

  - Download TikTok videos
  - Download video metadata
- - Download around 30 videos and/or metadata lines from hashtag, user, and music pages displaying multiple videos (you can try to specify the exact number but TikTok doesn't always follow it exactly)
+ - Download around 30 videos and/or metadata lines from hashtag, user, and the "You May Like" sections of video pages (you can try to specify the exact number but TikTok doesn't always follow it exactly)
+ - Download video comments
  - Download full TikTok JSON data objects (in case you want to extract data from parts of the object not included in the above functions)

 R users, check out [traktok](https://github.com/JBGruber/traktok), an R port of Pyktok.